CheVeraId/domainauth-spec/draft-narea-domainauth.md

 DomainAuth solves this verification challenge by creating self-contained "signature bundles" that encapsulate the complete trust chain required for validation.
 Each bundle comprises three cryptographically linked components: a DNSSEC chain extending from the DNS root to a domain's TXT record containing key material, an X.509 certificate chain from the domain to the signing entity, and a CMS SignedData structure containing the digital signature.
 This architecture leverages established standards whilst eliminating the need for continuous connectivity or prior trust establishment.

 This specification defines the protocol components, data structures, and verification procedures that constitute the DomainAuth protocol.
-It covers the DNS integration mechanism, cryptographic requirements, identity model, certificate management practices, and signature verification processes.
+It covers the DNS integration mechanism, cryptographic requirements, certificate management practices, and signature verification processes.

 ## Problem Statement